JitendraCh-Kore/pms-injectable-docs/README.md

 ## Basic Code

-To get started with PMS Injectable App, you need to first add the base code.
-The base code snippet has your PMS token/pid as displayed below:
+To get started with PMS Injectable Application, you need to add the base code first.
+The base code snippet has your PMS token/pid as shown below:
 ```
 <html>
   <head>